HowProgrammingWorks/SelfAssessment/Skills/JavaScript.md

 ## Programming fundamental concepts

 - Language
-  - Object: 👂 heard
+  - Object: 🖐️ used
-  - this: 👂 heard
+  - this: 🖐️ used
-  - arrow function: 👂 heard
+  - arrow function: 🖐️ used
   - async function: 👂 heard
   - call: 👂 heard
   - bind: 👂 heard